 PhoneGap: How To Create One App For All Platforms

-Based on the report contributed by MobiDev to iForum 2013, written and presented by our leading PhoneGap specialist Yuriy Luchaninov.
+Based on the keynote contributed by MobiDev to iForum, written and presented by our leading HTML/JS expert Yuriy Luchaninov.

-Currently PhoneGap supports the following platforms: iOS, Android, webOS, Windows Phone, BlackBerry, Symbian OS, Tizen.
-We can check the statistics: covering just two platforms (Android and iOS), we cover 91% of the whole smartphone market; as well we cover Apple App Store and Google Play, which hold 92% of revenue volumes.
+Currently PhoneGap supports a number of platforms; however, covering Android and iOS only, we cover 91% of the whole smartphone market.
+Thus we cover Apple App Store and Google Play, which hold 92% of total revenue.

-A good app is a responsive app - that's one of the main tasks to fulfill in PhoneGap development.
+A good app is a responsive app; that's one of the main tasks in PhoneGap app development.
 The user won't feel discomfort, if the app, while performing a long operation, blocks the interface and shows the progress bar.
-But the discomfort appears when a user touches the button that doesn't respond at once.
-And it's not a matter of several seconds - it takes only 100 millisecond lag between touch and response to cause a subconscious discomfort.
+But the discomfort appears when the user touches the button that doesn't respond at once.
+It's not even a matter of several seconds; it takes only 100 millisecond lag between touch and response to cause a subconscious discomfort.
 And that's how we feel that the app interface doesn't react as an object of the physical world.

-What are the problems in making a PhoneGap application responsive?
-Let's accentuate the specificity of PhoneGap development.
+Let's learn the main problems in making a PhoneGap application responsive:

-One of the most widespread bugs in PhoneGap apps is usually described as either "I touch the button, but it doesn't always work", or "I touch the button to no response".
-This bug appears due to improperly created interface, and it raises the problem of touching.
+One of the most widespread bugs in PhoneGap apps is usually described as either "I touch the button, but it doesn't always work," or "I touch the button to no response."
+This bug appears due to improperly created user interface, and it raises the problem of touching.

-Here we can see how the finger interacts with the device.
-The red spot shows the visual contact area between the finger and the screen, while the green one shows the real contact area.
-These areas differ, because we look at the touchscreen at an angle, while the finger-cushion is curvy.
+Let's see how it works on the image where a finger interacts with a device.
+The red spot marks the visual contact area between the finger and the screen, while the green one marks the real contact area.
+These areas differ, because we look at the touchscreen at an angle, while our finger-cushions are curvy.

 The difference is measured by mere pixels, but with small interface elements it's enough to feel.
 With bigger interface elements, there can be a complaint like "The lower side of the button doesn't respond to the touch."
-This can be corrected quite simply - proper layout of the app page.
-For example, the area of response can be made bigger than the button itself - placed upon a bigger, invisible interface element.
-Or otherwise, the button size can consider the possible area of a touch.
+This can be corrected quite simply, with proper layout of the app page.
+For example, the area of response can be made bigger than the button itself.
+It can be placed upon a bigger, invisible interface element; or the button size can consider the possible area of a touch.

-For example, if you choose an element of the list on a page, then proceed to another page to display the result - you need to store data somewhere between the pages.
+If you choose an element of the list on a page, then proceed to another page to display the result, you'll need to store data somewhere between the pages.
 Usually these data are transmitted through the server and are stored there.
 But since WebView gives no opportunities to transmit data between the pages, there has to be another solution.

-One of the simplest ways to solve this problem is using one-page apps.
-These are apps that display the same page, which has changing content.
-This approach causes lags in the app.
-The more complicated the app is, the longer lags are.
+One of the simplest ways to solve this problem is using single-page apps.
+These are the apps that display the same page which has changing content.
+This approach can cause lags in the app.
+The more complicated the app is, the longer these lags are.